Nicole242/cse15l-lab-reports/lab-report2-week4.md

 ![Image](Test4SS.png)
 ![Image](Test4T.png)
 In this instance of failure, the last line of code was a heading.
-This cause a parsing error to occur.
+This caused a parsing error to occur.